denissb/denissb.github.io/cv.md

   order: 2
 cv:
   name: Deniss Borisovs
-  occupation: Senior Web Developer
+  occupation: Senior Web Developer focused on Front-end
+  updateDate: 27.11.2021
   contact:
     tel: +45 22286842
     email: deniss.borisovs@gmail.com
   description: |
-    Experienced IT professional interested in exploring and applying technology to solve modern day problems.
-Currently focusing on Front-end (mobile/web/cross-platform) and cloud-native application development, with love for Open source software and knowledge sharing.
+    I am an experienced IT professional interested in exploring and applying technology to solve modern day problems.
+Currently focusing on Front-end (mobile/web/cross-platform) and cloud-native application design and development, with love for Open source software and knowledge sharing.

     I am used to being a part of a productive team, but am also able to effectively self-manage during independent projects.